Skip to content

 Design guidance

-The payload returned by the document map should be a search document, not a raw persistence model.
+The document map should project a search document, not a raw persistence model.

 That means it should contain the fields that are useful for search scenarios, such as: